 Facility Flow-Based Methodology: As defined in the ISO OATT.

+Fast-Start Resource: A Generator that (1) submits Start-up Bids and/or Minimum Generation Bids in the Day-Ahead or Real-Time Markets, (2) can respond to instructions to start, synchronize to the NYS Power System and inject Energy within thirty (30) minutes, and (3) has a minimum run time of one hour or less.
+Fast-Start Resources include but are not limited to Fixed Block Units.

 Federal Power Act (“FPA”): The Federal Power Act, as may be amended from time-to-time (See 16 U.S.C. § 796 et seq.).

 Firm Point-To-Point Transmission Service: Transmission Service under this Tariff that is scheduled between specified Points of Receipt and Delivery pursuant to the ISO OATT.
 Firm Point-To-Point Transmission Service is service for which the Transmission Customer has agreed to pay the Congestion associated with its service.
 A Transmission Customer may fix the price of Congestion associated with its Firm Point-To-Point Transmission Service by acquiring sufficient TCCs with the same Points of Receipt and Delivery as its Transmission Service.